infrastructurebuilder/ibcore-root/ibcore-extended/README.md

-# deliver8r-core
+# ibcore-extended

-Standard interfaces (and exceptions) for JVM-based applications within Deliver8r codebases
+Utils for IB